Logo

 3. test/data.sql

-You can run all this by using the following command: yarn build:db Alternatively, you might use the ./sh/build-database.sh script, customized with your environmental variables as shown below:
+You can run all this by using the following command: npm run build:db Alternatively, you might use the ./sh/build-database.sh script, customized with your environmental variables as shown below:

 # Install the database